yogarn/yogarn/README.md

 ## Hi there 👋

-I'm Yoga (or whatever you prefer)—just another dev trying to survive all this code stuff.
+I'm Nala (or whatever you prefer)—just another dev trying to survive the harsh reality of life.

 ### 💻 Currently:
 - Building whatever works (mostly in JS, TypeScript, Golang, or C++)